sudoghut/img-blur-rem/README.md

  1. Put your images in./img
  2. Run img-blur-rem.py
- 3. If you want to make the top part of the image clean, you can left click the image where the top part ended, and then left click any where above your first click
+ 3. If you want to make the top part of the image clean, you can left click the image where the top clean part will end, and then left click any where above your first click
  4. other keyboard functions:
     c: clean the whole image
-    esc: reload the image
+    esc: reload the blur image
     right arrow: next image
     left arrow: former image